goodfilms/maruku/README.md

 # Maruku

-## An Unofficial Repo of the pure-Ruby Markdown-superset interpreter that Eliminate Iconv.
+## An Unofficial Repo of the pure-Ruby Markdown-superset interpreter that Eliminates Iconv.

 This version removes the iconv dependency and replaces it with String#encode eliminating the deprecation warnings common with Maruku processing of Markdown.